LLMTaxo: Leveraging Large Language Models for Constructing Taxonomy of Factual Claims from Social Media: Introduction

-The evaluation results demonstrate the effectiveness of \LLMTaxo\ in enhancing our understanding of the social media landscape.
-By identifying distinct factual claims, the framework significantly reduces redundancy.
-The hierarchical taxonomy produced by \LLMTaxo\ enables a multi-level analysis of claims, allowing for exploration at varying levels of detail.
-Furthermore, the framework exhibits strong performance across diverse datasets, showcasing its adaptability and potential for broad application.
-The datasets and codebase are available at \url{https://anonymous.4open.science/r/LLMTaxo-2595}.
+To demonstrate the generalizability of \LLMTaxo, we conducted evaluations using carefully designed metrics across three distinct datasets spanning different topic domains and data sources.
+These include social media posts from \textit{X} (formerly Twitter) and Facebook, covering domains such as COVID-19 vaccines, climate change, and cybersecurity.
+The evaluation results, showing all models scoring above 3.0 out of 5 across all metrics, with a highest score of 4.9, demonstrate the effectiveness of \LLMTaxo\ in generating clear and comprehensive taxonomies.
+By identifying distinct factual claims, the framework substantially reduces redundancy.
+The hierarchical structure of the taxonomy produced by \LLMTaxo\ allows users to explore claims at multiple levels of detail.
+Moreover, \LLMTaxo\ exhibits consistently strong performance across diverse datasets, demonstrating its adaptability and potential for wide-ranging applications.

-This paper presents several key contributions: \begin{itemize}[noitemsep,wide,topsep=0pt] \item We introduce the first taxonomy of factual claims on social media constructed using LLMs.
-This resource can be directly integrated into fact-checking workflow and various research fields. \item We are the first to utilize LLMs for generating topics at multiple granularities. \item We develop a set of evaluation metrics for taxonomy and claim-topic pairs to comprehensively assess the quality of taxonomy. \item We evaluate our taxonomies across three diverse datasets.
-The results demonstrate \LLMTaxo's adaptability to different domains while maintaining accuracy in constructing meaningful taxonomies. \end{itemize}
+In summary, this paper makes several key contributions: \begin{itemize}[noitemsep,wide,topsep=0pt] \item We introduce the first multi-level taxonomy of factual claims from social media constructed using LLMs.
+This taxonomy can be integrated into fact-checking workflows and applied across various research domains. \item We are the first to utilize LLMs for generating multi-granularity topics. \item We develop a set of evaluation metrics for comprehensively assessing the structural quality of taxonomies and their claim-topic alignment. \item We evaluate our taxonomies across three diverse datasets.
+The results demonstrate \LLMTaxo's adaptability to different domains while maintaining accuracy in constructing meaningful taxonomies. \item We release a curated dataset and a public codebase at \url{https://github.com/idirlab/LLMTaxo}.
+They are valuable for supporting both future research and reproducibility. \end{itemize}